Curriculum Notes Year 8

 Head of Department: Mr Stuart Minikin

 At Cranmore our aim is to develop scientists with a rigorous understanding of the subject, an enthusiasm for learning and the confidence to question, evaluate and articulate their ideas.
-We encourage all students to develop a love for Science, by balancing theory with practical work, placing a high value on developing the technical and analytical skills needed to investigate experimentally.
+We encourage all students to develop a love for science by balancing theory with practical work and place a high value on developing the technical and analytical skills needed to investigate experimentally.
 We create a safe environment in which the students feel comfortable exploring their understanding and where we can add to both their knowledge and skills.
 We focus on developing a meticulous approach to practical investigations which are used as often as possible, to support the learning of theory.
-Our students enjoy Science and develop techniques that will be useful to them for the rest of their lives.
+Our students enjoy science and develop techniques that will be useful to them for the rest of their lives.

 YEAR 8: Programme of Study